Ernestine Eckstein: Political organizing in the LGBT community

-Eckstein’s correspondence with Frank Kameny
+Correspondence with Frank Kameny

-Frank Kameny was one of the most significant figures in the American gay rights movement, co-founding the Mattachine Society of Washington (MSW), and, inspired by Stokely Carmichael's creation of the phrase Black is beautiful, created the slogan “Gay is Good” for the gay civil rights movement.
+Frank Kameny was one of the most significant figures in the American gay rights movement, co-founding the Mattachine Society of Washington (MSW), and, inspired by Stokely Carmichael's creation of the phrase Black is beautiful, created the slogan "Gay is Good" for the gay civil rights movement.

-In late 1965 and early 1966, Ernestine Eckstein and Frank Kameny corresponded by letters about Eckstein's wish to bring Kameny to speak on April 17, 1966 at DOB headquarters in New York City.
+In late 1965 and early 1966, Eckstein and Kameny corresponded by letters about Eckstein's wish to bring Kameny to speak on April 17, 1966, at DOB headquarters in New York City.
 Eckstein wanted Kameny's help to reinforce to DOB officers and members the need for activism and activist strategies and tactics in moving forward the lesbian and gay movement.
-Eckstein, writing to Kameny on February 12, 1966 said, “I want you to be free enough to say whatever you want, so to speak – about any aspect of the movement.
-Keep in mind my particular aim: to get these people to realize there is such a thing as the homophile movement and possibly begin to develop a fuller concept of themselves as part of it.”
-However, in a letter dated February 17, 1966, Eckstein informs Kameny that the DOB organization had decided to disinvite Kameny to speak at DOB.
+Eckstein, writing to Kameny on February 12, 1966, said, "I want you to be free enough to say whatever you want, so to speak – about any aspect of the movement.
+Keep in mind my particular aim: to get these people to realize there is such a thing as the homophile movement and possibly begin to develop a fuller concept of themselves as part of it."
+However, in a letter dated February 17, 1966, Eckstein informed Kameny that the DOB organization had decided to disinvite Kameny to speak at DOB.